katefengx/power-outage-prediction/_site/README.md

   frameborder="0"
 ></iframe>

-The p-value came out to be extremely small (essentially 0.0), meaning we can reject the null hypothesis at a 0.01 significance level.
-This provides strong evidence that outages affecting 'Very Large Customer Base' group, on average, are longer compared to outages affecting other groups.
+The p-value came out to be extremely small (essentially 0.0), meaning we can **reject the null hypothesis at a 0.01 significance level.** This provides strong evidence that outages affecting 'Very Large Customer Base' group, on average, are longer compared to outages affecting other groups.

 # Framing a Prediction Problem

 Our model will aim to **predict the number of customers affected by a power outage**.
 We binned our `'CUSTOMERS.AFFECTED'` column, with the buckets being Small Customer Base (0 - 10,000), Medium Customer Base (10,000 - 100,000), Large Customer Base (100,000 - 500,000), and Very Large Customer Base (500,000+).

 This will be a **multiclass classification** model since there are various buckets that an outage could fall into.
 We chose to predict this variable because we believe that it would be useful in future efforts of preparation and prioritization regarding power outages.

 The metric used will be an **F1-score** since there are multiple classes, meaning that there may be class imbalances, which is why it is better than using accuracy as a metric.
 We wanted to ensure that our model had both high precision (avoid false positives) and high recall (avoid false negatives).

-At the time of prediction, we would know the outage duration, climate region, cause category, climate category, urban population density, total customers (annually), population, total sales (total electricity consumption), and demand loss (peak demand lost).
-This provides us with information to determine the affected buckets of customers.
+At the time of prediction, we would know the **outage duration, climate region, cause category, climate category, urban population density, total customers of the state** (annually), **population of the state, total sales of the state** (total electricity consumption), and **demand loss** (peak demand lost during the outage).
+This provides us with information to predict the size of the customer base that was affected.

 # Baseline Model

 For our baseline model, we are using a Random Forest Classifier with these four features: `'CLIMATE.REGION'`, `'CLIMATE.CATEGORY'`, `'CAUSE.CATEGORY'`, `'OUTAGE.DURATION'`.
 The first three variables, `'CLIMATE.REGION'`, `'CLIMATE.CATEGORY'`, `'CAUSE.CATEGORY'`, contain nominal values while the last variable, `'OUTAGE.DURATION'`, contains continuous quantitative values of minutes.

 These features were chosen since we believed they helped utility companies understand which outages are likely to have a larger impact, based on our previous analyses.

 A higher duration value could represent higher severity in an outage.
 Cause category reveals the outage cause and climate category reveals the climate type, both of which may impact duration and severity.
 Climate region shows the geographic region, which provides information for severity and customers affected.
 These features provide key insights for affected customers.

 We one hot encoded the nominal variables, `'CLIMATE.REGION'`, `'CLIMATE.CATEGORY'`, `'CAUSE.CATEGORY'` to ensure that they were properly interpreted by the classifier.
 We passed `'OUTAGE.DURATION'` through as-is because applying transformations like Standard Scaler would not improve the accuracy since the Random Forest model splits data based on thresholds in each feature.